-Supporting recovery from child abuse
+Supporting recovery from childhood abuse

 The damage caused by child abuse doesn’t always end in childhood.
 We offer support to adult survivors and training for those who support them.
+We run support groups when there is funding to do so.

 Abuse happens in many different ways, but behind every type of abuse is a misuse of power and control.
 You can start to repair the damage and reclaim your life.